mknw/ms-ci/README.md

 This allows us to receive incoming raw data and (optionally) performing pre-processing before storing them to the PostgreSQL DB.
 The stored data will be later used by DolphinScheduler implementing the necessary Business Logic.

+### 7. BigQuery Addition

+Bigquery configuration can be performed by using the bigquery terraform module.

 ## TODO